BjornL1/to_the_list_gd2/TESTING.md

 - The user can create the list directly from there, the user will be redirected direclty to items sections.
 ![header](docs/testing_images/after_login_list.png)
-- After logging in, public shared lists will be displayed.
-Additionally, an 'Add list' button will appear."
+- After logging in, public shared lists will be displayed besides the logged in users lists.
+Additionally, an 'Add list' button will appear along with a pagination control"

 ![header](docs/testing_images/organize_list.png)